Home » News » Pass Your Real Estate Exam and Get Your License

 In my last post (which you can read here ) I detailed what I call the top reasons people fail the real estate exam.
 In that post certain behaviors and “strategies” – I’ll use that term loosely – were discussed that I see all the time in exam applicants who fail.

 Now, let’s accentuate the positive and give you some insights on how to PASS your real estate exam.
-For years our school has lauded our passing rates and student success as one of our many marketing points for people to attend our programs.
+For years our real estate school has lauded our passing rates and student success as one of our many marketing points for people to attend our programs.
 Sure, it has been good business, but it is also true!
 In fact, we even offer to pay the retake fees for certain students who manage not to pass their exam the first time.
 It would seem ridiculous, unless we had a strategy that worked.
 A real estate coach can give you the pointers you need to get your license.

 If you want to pass your real estate exam, here are 5 things you should do starting right now:

 1. Develop proper study habits

 I know, no one wants to study.
 Furthermore, even those who are willing to put in the effort and study are doing it the wrong way.
 Remember, effort doesn’t always translate into results if you aren’t doing the right things.
 So, what is a proper way to study for the real estate exam?

 The number one study habit you need to develop is purposeful, detailed, and dedicated reading of your course materials.

 The number one study habit you need to develop is purposeful, detailed, and dedicated reading of your course materials.
 That’s right!
 Actually reading your book in detail goes a long way.
 In fact, I suggest that real estate exam applicants read their course materials a minimum of 3 times.
 Repetition works.
 Repetition works.
 Repetition w…ok you get the idea.
 Most of the information included on the real estate exam is not terribly difficult but there is a lot of information.
 With more information, you should repeat more times.